-From Keywords to Ontologies
+From Keywords to Ontologies Using Query Patterns

 When we ask Google, “How tall is Barack Obama,” we aren’t searching for pages that match certain keywords, but instead factual information about the person who was the 44th US President.
 The types of searches we are performing, and the ways that search engines are collecting information and indexing it, and returning answers with it are changing.
 This transformation is an ongoing process, and Google is still matching keywords in queries to keywords in web documents; so doing keyword research continues to make sense.
 But understanding how this change is taking place enables us to plan for the future, and where search engines may be going.

 We’ve seen patents from Google that tell us about things such as How Knowledge Base Entities can be Used in Searches.
-When Google introduced its knowledge graph in 2012, it told us that it was starting to focus upon things instead of strings.
+When Google introduced its knowledge graph in 2012, it told us that it was starting to focus on things instead of strings.
 Those strings are strings of text, as in the keywords entered into a search box being matched on documents.
-A transformation of search focusing upon things means that a search engine would crawl web pages collecting information about attributes and properties of entities.
+A transformation of search focusing upon things means that a search engine would crawl web pages collecting information about the attributes and properties of entities.
 It would find more importance upon things such as an ontology, which is defined like this:

-An Ontology is a formal naming and definition of the types, properties, and interrelationships of the entities that really exist in a particular domain of discourse.
+An Ontology is a formal naming and definition of the types, properties, and interrelationships of the entities that exist in a particular domain of discourse.

 We see Google using question graphs to display related questions in search results, and that pays attention to how entities in those questions might be connected.
 I wrote about those in, Related Questions are Joined by ‘People Also Search For’ Refinements; Now Using a Question Graph.